bhanupratapjain/distributed-kv-store/README.md

 balancer.

 ## Service Discovery
-In current implement, service discovery is static and is done by the load balancer which makes leader to serve every client request.
+In current implementation, service discovery is static and is done by the load balancer which makes leader to serve every client request.
 There is a lot of room for improvements here.
 Please check section [Proposed Improvements](#proposed-improvements) below.